apmlabs/ace-box/Readme.md

 Jenkins | 1mCore, 1GB RAM
 Gitea | 2 mCores, 250MB RAM

+For up to date information, check the currated role's Readme for more information

 ## Troubleshooting
 1. Make sure that the cloud account you are using for provisioning has sufficient permissions to create all the resources in the particular region

 ## Accessing ACE Dashboard
-At the end of the provisioning, an ACE Dashboard gets created with more information on how to use the ACE-BOX.
+At the end of the provisioning of any of the out of the box supported use cases, an ACE Dashboard gets created with more information on how to use the ACE-BOX.
 Check out [ACE Dashboard](Dashboard.md) for more details.

 ## Behind the scenes
 Spinning up an ACE-Box can be split into two main parts: